UCSD-ECEMAE-148/ucsd_robocar_actuator2_pkg/README.md

 This node subscribes to the [**servo**](#topics) topic.
 Then use the [**adafruit_servokit**](#adafruit_servokit) module and is left to the user to decide which **channel** to send signals to.

+The bus and channel numbers are parameters that can be changed as needed by modifying the **adafruit_servo_calibration.yaml** file in the config directory.

 ### **vesc_steering_node**